GeneralSergal/GeneralSergal.github.io/README.md

 ## About

-This is the main online presence of **Laurentius Maximus** (GeneralSergal) — Aerospace & Microelectronics Engineer, systems architect, and creator of the Open Resonance Protocol (ORP).
+This is the main online presence of **Laurentius Maximus | Loki Δ∇** (GeneralSergal) — Aerospace & Microelectronics Engineer, systems architect, and creator of the Open Resonance Protocol (ORP).

 The site serves as a high-signal nexus for:
 - Engineering logs and protocol development